Google for Jobs SEO is necessary to boost your job listing ranking.

 - Submit a sitemap (or RSS or Atom feed) with a <lastmod> date for each listing.

+It is important to add the markup only to the job ads pages, because content or pages with multiple listers will be ignored by Google, and therefore not displayed.
 If you have more than 100,000 job postings or more than 10,000 changes per day, you can apply to use the “high change rate” form here.

 If you need help setting this up for your website, contact us here.